 Queen's Anniversary Prizes

 We have been awarded two Queen's Anniversary Prizes for Higher and Further Education.
-We are one of just 21 institutions who have been awarded one of these prizes, which acknowledge world-class excellence and achievement.
+This national honour acknowledges world-class excellence and achievement.

 The research conducted is unusual in linking social policy and international development studies.